Ignacy Jan Paderewski: Politician and diplomat

 Paderewski urged fellow Polish immigrants to join the Polish armed forces in France, and pressed elbows with all the dignitaries and influential men whose salons he could enter.
 He spoke to Americans directly in public speeches and on the radio, appealing to them to remember the fate of his nation.
 He kept such a demanding schedule of public appearances, fundraisers and meetings that he stopped musical touring altogether for a few years, instead dedicating himself to diplomatic activity.
 In January 1917, on the eve of the American entry into the war, US President Woodrow Wilson's main advisor, Edward M. House, turned to Paderewski to prepare a memorandum on the Polish situation.
 Two weeks later, Wilson spoke before Congress and issued a challenge to the status quo: "I take it for granted that statesmen everywhere are agreed that there should be a united, independent, autonomous Poland."
 Paderewski also proposed that same year to reorganise Poland into a federation called the United States of Poland.
 The establishment of "New Poland" became one of Wilson's famous Fourteen Points, the principles that Wilson followed during peace negotiations to end World War I. In April 1918, Paderewski met leaders of the American Jewish Committee in New York City, in an unsuccessful attempt to broker a deal in which organised Jewish groups would support Polish territorial ambitions in exchange for support for equal rights.
 However, it soon became clear that no plan would satisfy both Jewish leaders and Roman Dmowski, the head of the Polish National Committee, who was strongly anti-Semitic.

+Reports of the Lwów pogrom reverberated around the world and gravely damaged the reputation of the newly recreated Polish state under Paderewski.
+Prime Minister Ignacy Paderewski, complained bitterly to the US President Woodrow Wilson about anti-Polish propaganda in the United States, declaring that the violence was mainly a result of 'Jewish arrogance and agitation'.